shopware5/devdocs/source/developers-guide/content-types/index.md

 // Delete a record
 $repository->delete($id);

-// if a id is passed in $data, it will be updated, otherwise it will create a new record
+// If an id is passed in $data, it will be updated, otherwise it will create a new record
 $repository->save($data);
 ```

 ## Displaying in Frontend

-To enable the frontend controller, you have to set 'showInFrontend' in the 'type' to 'true' and fill the fields 'viewTitleFieldName', 'viewDescriptionFieldName', 'viewImageFieldName'.
+To enable the Frontend controller, you have to set 'showInFrontend' in the 'type' to 'true' and fill the fields 'viewTitleFieldName', 'viewDescriptionFieldName', 'viewImageFieldName'.

-These view fields will be used for SEO information in '<head>', listing of the contents and in the emotion world.
+These view fields will be used for SEO information in the '<head>'-tag, as well as in the listing of the contents and in the emotion world.

-The controller name is like in the API generated with the same schema 'Custom[TechnicalName]'.
+The controller name is generated, like in the API, with the same schema 'Custom[TechnicalName]'.
-In default tries the controller to load the template in the default directory structure (frontend/controller/action.tpl), if that template is missing it fallback to the folder 'frontend/content_type/action.tpl).
+By default the controller tries to load the template in the default directory structure (`frontend/controller/action.tpl`) and if that template is missing, it willl fall back to the folder `frontend/content_type/action.tpl`).

-In the default template only fields are visible in the frontend, which implements the interface 'Shopware\Bundle\ContentTypeBundle\Field\TemplateProvidingFieldInterface'
+In the default template, only fields are visible in the frontend, which implements the interface 'Shopware\Bundle\ContentTypeBundle\Field\TemplateProvidingFieldInterface'

 ## Translation in Backend